-With climate change being on everyone’s minds and dominating the headlines, by taking some of these steps you can support the cause and make a big difference.
+Climate change is a topic on the lips of almost everyone, from campaigners to politicians, and it dominates the headlines.
+By taking some of these steps you can support the cause and make a big difference.

-Overheating your home isn’t just costing you the Earth, it is in fact doing just that; costing the Earth!
+Overheating your home isn’t just costing you the earth, it is in fact doing just that; costing the Earth!
 Heating takes up 26% of the overall energy that we use within our homes.
-Did you know, by turning the thermostat down by just one degree, you could limit 300kg of CO2 from entering the atmosphere?
+By turning the thermostat in your home down just one degree, you could reduce the CO2 entering the atmosphere by 300kg.

-If you’re looking to make big changes to your home however, and are interested in making an investment, there are many greener alternatives out there.
+If you’re looking to make significant changes to your home, there are many greener alternatives out there.
 For example, according to FreshHome, innovative technologies are generating success when looking at saving energy around the home.
 Some new ideas that are quickly being adopted include geothermal heating, pellet stoves, solar heating and masonry heaters.
-Their popularity is growing because of easy use and a return on investment.
-Plus, did you know that masonry heaters have the capacity to trap heat in the home for up to 24 hours?
+Their popularity is growing because they're easy to use and provide a good return on investment.
+As an added bonus, masonry heaters have the capacity to trap heat in the home for up to 24 hours.

-Whilst, changes like these may be considered initially expensive to install, users often see a return on their investment within only a few years.
+While some installations are initially expensive, you will often see a return on their investment within only a few years.
 Therefore, it’s worth looking into a variety of green alternatives; keeping you toasty, whilst the planet rests easy for a while.

 When thinking about how and why you could be saving energy around the home, it’s always great to learn something new and reap the benefits.
-If you’ve got your own tips on saving energy, give us a Tweet, or write a message on our Facebook page to share.
+If you’ve got your own tips on saving energy, share a Tweet, or post a message on our Facebook page.
 We’d love to see how you’ve been contributing to the big save!

 Through our Homewise blog, our team of experts regularly share new and useful ways you can cut costs, shake up your home, and settle into retirement with ease.
 Why not check out more of these quick reads for some great suggestions.